Sdcrouse/git-version-control-git-basics-v-000/README.md

 ## Identify How to Initialize a Git Repository with `git init`

 Git operates on a directory level.
-When we have a new directory that we want to track our files in, we need to _intialize_ the directory as a Git repository.
+When we have a new directory that we want to track our files in, we need to _initialize_ the directory as a Git repository.
 That means Git will then pay attention to what goes on in the directory and give us all the Git superpowers.